ITHACA MURALS

 Expanding the Mural to Include the Side Walls

-Ricky Dawson Memorial fund, Downtown Ithaca Alliance, Sue Brower, Nancy Potter, Rotary Club of Ithaca, Michelle Harty, Rachel Feirman, Community Arts Partnership, Kate & John Finn, Buffalo Street Books, Sarah McNaull, Deborah Jones, Melissa Allen, Charmaine Brathwaite, Carolyn Paul-Alexander, Juliana Quaresma, Betty DeCaires, Illume Projects, David Kraskow, Nicholas Mino, Kyara Moran, Nora Burrows, Mariellen Brown, Kellie Swensen, Elizabeth Richards, Sofia Villenas, Rebecca Creamer, Margaret Wakeley, Tony Ciccone, Katharine Constas, Amanda Schaufler, Alex Sosebee, Chris Griswold, Jessy Certain, Hannah Sumner, Greta Unetich, Jennie Cramer, Shayna Grajo, Katie Sims, Yvette Rubio, Justin Chandler, Daisy Fan, Tricia Klitsch, Kelly Patwell, Lori & Dave Brewer, Nerissa Russell, Taylor Peck, Simon St. Laurent, Dorota Kossowska, Rebecca Evans, Ashley Cake, Stephanie Valletta, Stephanie Moore, Sarah House, Norma Gutierrez, Southside Community Center!
+Ricky Dawson Memorial fund, Downtown Ithaca Alliance, Sue Brower, Community Foundation of Tompkins County, Nancy Potter, Rotary Club of Ithaca, Michelle Harty, Rachel Feirman, Community Arts Partnership, Kate & John Finn, Buffalo Street Books, Sarah McNaull, Deborah Jones, Melissa Allen, Charmaine Brathwaite, Carolyn Paul-Alexander, Juliana Quaresma, Betty DeCaires, Illume Projects, David Kraskow, Nicholas Mino, Kyara Moran, Nora Burrows, Mariellen Brown, Kellie Swensen, Elizabeth Richards, Sofia Villenas, Rebecca Creamer, Margaret Wakeley, Tony Ciccone, Katharine Constas, Amanda Schaufler, Alex Sosebee, Chris Griswold, Jessy Certain, Hannah Sumner, Greta Unetich, Jennie Cramer, Shayna Grajo, Katie Sims, Yvette Rubio, Justin Chandler, Daisy Fan, Tricia Klitsch, Kelly Patwell, Lori & Dave Brewer, Nerissa Russell, Taylor Peck, Simon St. Laurent, Dorota Kossowska, Rebecca Evans, Ashley Cake, Stephanie Valletta, Stephanie Moore, Sarah House, Norma Gutierrez, and Southside Community Center!

 Picture

-Mural History (2010 - today)
+Mural History (2010 - 2025)

 “Escaping on the Master's Horse"